wpliu25/CarND-Advanced-Lane-Lines/writeup_template.md

 ![alt text][image8]

+The output from `cv2.calibrateCamera()` includes camera matrix, `mtx` and distortion coefficients `dist`.
+The code for function to undistort is contained in lines 54 through 67 (function: `cal_undistort`) of the `Helper_Function.py` file.
+Given an original image, camera matrix and distortion coefficient, this function outputs the undistorted image using `cv.undistort` function.

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines 173 through 190 (function:`pipeline`) of `Helper_Function.py`).
+The color threshold only keeps pixels with `s` values between 170 and 255, after conversion to the HSV color space (lines 162 through 171 (function:`color_threshold`) of `Helper_Function.py`).
+The gradient threshold only keeps pixels with an absolute gradient between 20 and 100 in the x-direction after conversion to grayscale and using Sobel (lines 107 through 124 (function:`abs_sobel_thresh`) of `Helper_Function.py`).
+Here's an example of my output for this step.

 ![alt text][image9]

 ####3.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
-The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
-I chose the hardcode the source and destination points in the following manner:
+The code for my perspective transform directly calls `cv2.warpPerspective` (appears in line 148 in the file `P4.py`), which takes as input parameter the perspective transform previously calculated.
+The function to compute the perspective transform for the warp and its inverse is the function `get_perspective_transform()` which takes as inputs an image (`img`), as well as optional source (`src`) and destination (`dst`) points.
+If not provided, the default source and destination points in the following manner (experimentally found by using the given two straight_line examples):

 ```
 src = np.float32(